Carl Rathjens: Rathjens and the king of Yemen

 Rathjens was also instrumental in helping to improve Yemen's postal and communication services.
 Rathjens suggested to Imam Yahya that he register his country in the “International Postal and Telegraph Association”.
-The Imam instructed the director-general of the post office of Sana’a to assist him in these endeavors, while Rathjens went to Berlin to order new stamps that would also be recognized outside of Yemen.
+The Imam instructed the director-general of the post office of Sanaa to assist him in these endeavors, while Rathjens went to Berlin to order new stamps that would also be recognized outside of Yemen.
 After finishing the preliminary preparations for the newer post office, Rathjens submitted an application for Yemen under the Imam to become a member of the International Postal and Telegraph Association.
 Yemen was put on the global communication map and became a member in 1931, the first country of Arabia to do so.

 The Imam was fond of Carl Rathjens and trusted him.
 He saw in Rathjens a good ambassador for Yemen in Europe.
 The Imam was interested in importing wheat from Europe, because Yemen had suffered from several years of severe famine.
 He was also very interested in Rathjens working for him as a consultant for buying weapons in Europe, as well as other industrial commodities to help in the modernization of his country.
 Rathjens was also very interested in Germany developing friendly relations with Yemen and that the two countries would expand their commercial exchanges.
 Yemen was annoyed with the British authorities on its southern border and the Imam was fearful that the British would some day attack his country.
 It was under these conditions that Rathjens encouraged the German Foreign Ministry to sign a treaty of mutual defense with Yemen.

 In Yemen, Rathjens studied the political and juridical system of the courtiers, including the demographic structure of the nation, and informed his readers about minority groups living in the country, their social and legal status.
-He devotes a special review on the Jewish community in Yemen, in a book entitled, Jewish Domestic Architecture in San’a, Yemen, a book detailing their recent history and culture, with documentation of the crafts and the material culture of the Jews in Sana’a.
+He devotes a special review on the Jewish community in Yemen, in a book entitled, Jewish Domestic Architecture in San’a, Yemen, a book detailing their recent history and culture, with documentation of the crafts and the material culture of the Jews in Sanaa.

 Carl Rathjens was avant-garde in systematically processing the flora of South Arabia, which he saw there in 1927 and 1928, and added considerably to knowledge in this field.